 Ibe fired wide at the other end after his touch had let him down and he was made to pay when Brownhill opened the scoring just before the break.

-Ibe almost leveled with a right-footed effort that deflected just past the post after he had cut in from the right.
+Ibe almost levelled with a right-foot effort that deflected just past the post after he had cut in from the right.

-Jose Enrique made his return after a lay-off with a knee injury before Suso equalized 17 minutes from time.
+Jose Enrique made his return after a lay-off with a knee injury before Suso levelled 17 minutes from time.

-The Spaniard showed great composure to pick his spot with a fine left-footed finish, a moment of class in an otherwise disappointing display from Brendan Rodgers' men.
+The Spaniard showed great composure to pick his spot with a fine left-foot finish, a moment of class in an otherwise disappointing display from Brendan Rodgers' men.

-And Peterson was on hand to score the winner five minutes later, when Ibe got to the byline and cut the ball back into his path.
-He applied a right-footed finish that deflected in.
+And Peterson was on hand to score the winner five minutes later, when Ibe got to the byline and cut the ball back into his path and he applied a right-foot finish that deflected in.

-Defeat was harsh on Preston, which was more than a match for the Merseysiders.
+Defeat was harsh on Preston, who were more than a match for the Merseysiders.